 The Mergers and Laterals Committee actively seeks to attract and retain a diverse population by reaching out to women, racial and ethnic minority candidates.
 The Committee facilitates the integration of new attorneys of all backgrounds into the firm.

 The firm supports the Women Business Development Group, an initiative launched in 2009 to address the business challenges and opportunities unique to women.
 The group addresses these issues both for Shulman Rogers’ female attorneys and for existing and prospective female clients.
 The Women Business Development Group frequently sponsors events hosted by various organizations in Montgomery County with an affinity for female business owners.
-Nancy Regelin, co-chair of the Shulman Rogers’ Real Estate Department, is a founder of The Power Conference, an annual event that attracts 500-700 regional businesswomen, designed to showcase women-owned businesses and and the dynamic women who lead them.
-The firm, supporting the efforts of Rockville Economic Development, Inc., also sponsors an annual StartRight!
-Business Award, a scholarship bestowed upon a promising woman-owned business.
+Nancy Regelin, a Shareholder in the Shulman Rogers’ Real Estate Department, is a founder of The Power Conference, an annual event that attracts 500-700 regional businesswomen, designed to showcase women-owned businesses and the dynamic women who lead them.

 Shulman Rogers undertakes community initiatives on three fronts: 1) sponsoring outreach programs that support diversity and inclusion principles, 2) partnering with a broad array of businesses to purchase products and services, and 3) achieving diversity and inclusion in the legal profession.